icecave/isolator/README.md

 The behavior of MyDocument remains unchanged but testing the class is easy, as will be shown in the example test suite below.

 *Note: The test below is written for the [PHPUnit](http://www.phpunit.de) testing framework, using [Phake](https://github.com/mlively/Phake) for mocking.
-Phake provides more flexible alternative to PHPUnit's built-in mock objects.*
+Phake provides a more flexible alternative to PHPUnit's built-in mock objects.*

 ```php
 <?php
 class MyDocumentTest extends PHPUnit_Framework_TestCase {

   public function setUp() {